35. Elementary Asset Pricing Theory¶

 for \(i=1, \ldots, I\) and where

-The random gross returns \(R^i\) and the scalar stochastic discount factor \(m\) live in a common probability space.
+The random gross return \(R^i\) for every asset \(i\) and the scalar stochastic discount factor \(m\) live in a common probability space.

-[HR87] and [HJ91] explain how existence of a scalar stochastic discount factor that verifies equation (35.1) is implied by a law of one price that requires that all portfolios of assets that end up having the same payouts must have the same price.
+[Hansen and Richard, 1987] and [Hansen and Jagannathan, 1991] explain how existence of a scalar stochastic discount factor that verifies equation (35.1) is implied by a law of one price that requires that all portfolios of assets that bring the same payouts have the same price.

 They also explain how the absence of an arbitrage opportunity implies that the stochastic discount factor \(m \geq 0\).

-To say something about the uniqueness of a stochastic discount factor would require that we impose more theoretical structure than we do in this lecture.
+In order to say something about the uniqueness of a stochastic discount factor, we would have to impose more theoretical structure than we do in this lecture.

 In incomplete markets models like those illustrated in this lecture the Aiyagari model, the stochastic discount factor is not unique.